-Incipient communicable viral infections are posing a major threat to public health worldwide.
-Infectious diseases continue to be main cause of human mortality resulting in a significant healthcare expenditure.
-Thus, so far, complete eradication of viral infections has yielded limited success.
-Only two-smallpox in humans and rinderpest in cattle and other ruminant animals—have been eradicated while others like polio and Guinea worm infections are still being pursued.
-As per World Health Organization (WHO), infectious and parasitic diseases are second most cause of death only next to cardiovascular diseases globally.
-According to analysts, the complex nature of viral diseases is likely to give the global market for anti-viral drugs several lucrative opportunities between 2020 and 2025.
+Incipient communicable viral infections continue to pose a major threat to public health worldwide.
+Infectious diseases continue to be main cause of human mortality, resulting in a significant healthcare expenditure.
+The scope for penetration for anti-viral drugs market is exceptional as a large number of viral health conditions remain at the forefront of public health degradation.
+So far, complete eradication of viral infections has yielded limited success.
+Only two-smallpox in humans, and rinderpest in cattle and other ruminant animals have been eradicated while others like polio, and Guinea worm infections are yet to be eradicated.
+As per World Health Organization (WHO), infectious and parasitic diseases make the second leading cause of death globally, only next to cardiovascular diseases.
+According to analysts, the complex nature of viral diseases is likely to present the global market for anti-viral drugs with several lucrative opportunities between 2020 and 2025.

 Increasing Prevalence of Infectious Diseases to Drive Anti-viral Drugs Market Growth

-WHO published HIV/AIDS epidemiology data that reflects 76 million people have been infected with the HIV virus and about 33 million people have died since the beginning of the epidemic.
-Globally, 1.7 million new cases surfaced in 2019, reaching a count of 38 million while 690,000 deaths occurred due to HIV.
-This rapid rise in global prevalence and mortality rate coupled with favourable reimbursement policies worldwide has helped HIV as a disease indication garner highest market share in 2019.
+WHO’s published HIV/AIDS epidemiology data shows 76 million people infected with the HIV virus, and about 33 million people died since the beginning of the epidemic.
+Globally, 1.7 million new cases surfaced in 2019, reaching a count of 38 million, while 690,000 deaths occurred due to HIV.
+This rapid rise in global prevalence, and mortality rate, coupled with favourable reimbursement policies worldwide, has helped HIV garner highest market share as a disease indication in 2019.

-As per WHO estimates, annual epidemics of seasonal influenza result in roughly three to give million cases of severe illness, and about 290,000 to 650,000 respiratory deaths.
+As per the WHO estimates, annual epidemics of seasonal influenza result in roughly three to give million cases of severe illness, and about 290,000 to 650,000 respiratory deaths.
 Similarly, an estimated 491.5 million people (aged 15 to 49 years) were living with herpes simplex virus (HSV)-2 infection in 2016, and 3.7 billion people (aged 0 to 49 years) had HSV-1 infection during the same year.
-These statistics are indicate that the market stands to benefit in the coming years.
+These statistics indicate that the anti-viral drugs market stands to benefit in future.

-COVID-19 Pandemic Expected to Boost Short Term Market Growth of Anti-viral Medicines
+COVID-19 Pandemic Gives a Boost to Short-term Growth of Anti-viral Drugs Market

 Gilead Sciences to Hold Leading Position in Anti-viral Market Until 2025

-Biktarvy is All Set to Dominate the Market in 2025
+Biktarvy All Set to Dominate the Market in 2025

-There is strong development pipeline in place.
-Inarigivir (inarigivir soproxil) from Spring Bank Pharmaceuticals, Dolutegravir & Lamivudine from GSK, ABI-H0731 from Assembly Biosciences, Cabotegravir & Rilpivirine (cabotegravir sodium, rilpivirine hydrochloride) and Fostemsavir Tromethamine from GSK are prominent potential blockbuster candidates in early clinical trials phases.
+There is a strong development pipeline in place.
+Inarigivir (inarigivir soproxil) from Spring Bank Pharmaceuticals, Dolutegravir & Lamivudine from GSK, ABI-H0731 from Assembly Biosciences, Cabotegravir & Rilpivirine (cabotegravir sodium, rilpivirine hydrochloride), and Fostemsavir Tromethamine from GSK are prominent potential blockbuster candidates in early clinical trials phases.